 To advance the commitment of the University of Toronto to the principles of equity, diversity and inclusion, the University established an institutional Advisory table in 2017/18 with key partners to discuss issues of Islamophobia impacting the University community.
 In 2019/20, the institutional table was evolved and renamed the Anti-Islamophobia Working Group (AIWG), with a focus on representing the diverse interests of the Muslim communities within the U of T community, providing advice and key information to institutional leaders, and advancing dialogue and learning for the University community.

 In 2020/21, the AIWG was supported by interim Co-Chairs Professor Nouman Ashraf, and students Basmah Ramadan and Zarfishan Qureshi.
 The University extends great appreciation for their efforts during their time as co-chairs.

-Between 2020 and 2022, the landscape of institutional working groups shifted with the launch of the Anti-Black Racism Task Force, Antisemitism Working Group, and Anti-Asian Racism Working Group, which included time-limited mandates for the working groups to engage in consultations with the university community and provide a singular report with recommendations to senior leadership, after which the working groups are disbanded.
+Between 2020 and 2023, the University received formal reports with recommendations from the Anti-Black Racism Task Force, the Antisemitism Working Group, and the Anti-Asian Racism Working Group.
+These groups were tasked with time-limited mandates to engage in consultations with the University community culminating in entrusting a final report with recommendations to senior leadership.